Margaret l'Anson1

 Last Edited=22 Dec 2003

-William de Forz, Count of Aumale was the son of William de Forz and Hawise, Countess of Aumale.1 He married Aveline de Montfichet, daughter of Richard de Montfichet and Milicent (?), after 1214.1 He died on 29 March 1241 at The Mediterranean.1
+William de Forz, Count of Aumale was the son of William de Forz and Hawise, Countess of Aumale.1 He married Aveline de Montfichet, daughter of Richard de Montfichet and Milicent (?), after 1214.1 He died on 29 March 1241 at The MediterraneanG.1

-He was one of 25 conservators of Magna Carta.1 He gained the title of Lord of Holderness on 11 March 1213/14.1 He was styled as Count of Aumale on 11 March 1213/14.1
+He was one of 25 conservators of Magna Carta.1 He was styled as Count of Aumale on 11 March 1213/14.1 He gained the title of Lord of Holderness on 11 March 1213/14.1

 Child of William de Forz, Count of Aumale and Aveline de Montfichet